augustlidfeldt/EDAN70/README.md

 # EDAN70
 Project in Computer Science - EDAN70

-This repository contains code and logbooks for a project in the course EDAN70 during the Fall semester of 2020, as a part of our master's in Software Intensive Systems at Lund University
+This repository contains code and logbooks for a project in the course EDAN70 during the Fall semester of 2020, as a part of our master's in Software Intensive Systems at Lund University.

 # References